nwalablessing/volumeray-casting-project/README.md

  I THEN OPENED A NEW TERMINAL ON MY VISUAL STUDIO CODE IDE

- THEN I TYPED IN git clone command  and my repository URL to clone it
+ Then i typed in the  "git clone" command  and my repository URL to clone it

  i also used the git init coomand